 Program Description: Established in 2013 by a generous gift to Harvard University at the suggestion of James A. Star, AB (1983), the Star Family Challenge for Promising Scientific Research provides seed funding to interdisciplinary high-risk, high-impact projects in the natural or social sciences.
 Early stage projects which are unlikely to receive funding from traditional grant-making agencies are encouraged.
-Award recipients will present and discuss their projects with a range of scholars in multiple disciplines at a Challenge event, April 11, 2017 at 3pm, prior to receipt of funding.
+Award recipients will present and discuss their projects with a range of scholars in multiple disciplines at a Challenge event prior to receipt of funding.

-Please see Dean Smith's announcement regarding this year's program here.
+Please see Dean Smith's announcement regarding the 2017 program here.

 Award Information: Award range is $20,000-$200,000 in direct costs (project budgets should not include indirect costs).
 In 2016, the average award size was $85,600.
 Up to five awards will be made annually.